neongreen/artyom.me/empathy-consequentialism.md

   * Similarly, after making that sexist joke you could be worried about upsetting someone, but, luckily, women aren't quite people (they only think about shoes and other girly things), so you can keep laughing.

   * And if you don't think that women aren't quite people, you can still tell them that they are wrong to be upset because everything you said is true.
-How convenient that you don't feel bad about upsetting someone if ne's *wrong* to be upset, isn't it.
+How convenient that you don't feel bad about upsetting someone if they're *wrong* to be upset, isn't it.
 (I'm not even talking about the opposite thing feminists have about men and the patriarchy.)

   * Homophobes are savages, so their feelings are completely irrelevant.
 Would be really nice if they all were fired from their jobs, too.
 (Yes, I'm talking about Brendan Eich.)
 Even if some of them aren't savages, they are still evil people who deserve it.

-  * Your child doesn't want to play violin, but it's alright, ne'll thank you later – and ne hates the summer camp so far but ne'll probably start liking it after a while, so it's okay too.
+  * Your child doesn't want to play violin, but it's alright, they'll thank you later – and they hate the summer camp so far but they'll probably start liking it after a while, so it's okay too.

-  * Another instance of “you'll thank me later” being an effective justification: your boyfriend has social anxiety, but you keep pushing nem to talk to people more and you always remind nem that if ne keeps ordering pizza online (and not by phone) ne'll be stuck with nir fear of people forever.
-This eventually leads to your boyfriend breaking up with you, which is totally not your fault – you wanted nem to become better, after all.
+  * Another instance of “you'll thank me later” being an effective justification: your boyfriend has social anxiety, but you keep pushing him to talk to people more and you always remind him that if he keeps ordering pizza online (and not by phone) he'll be stuck with his fear of people forever.
+This eventually leads to your boyfriend breaking up with you, which is totally not your fault – you wanted him to become better, after all.

   * You told me something scary, and then it turned out that it was a joke.
 Yes, I was scared for a while, but since it was temporary (you admitted that it was a joke in about half an hour), you don't feel guilty.

-  * Finally, you told your sister that there are worms living in nir gut, and if if ne doesn't believe you ne can google it.
-Ne believed you, and was disgusted and sort of upset afterwards.
-You laughed at nem for being silly and so bothered about something that *shouldn't* bother nem.
+  * Finally, you told your sister that there are worms living in her gut, and if if she doesn't believe you she can google it.
+She believed you, and was disgusted and sort of upset afterwards.
+You laughed at her for being silly and so bothered about something that *shouldn't* bother her.

 The point isn't that you can't boycott homophobes for being homophobes.
 The point is that if your empathy didn't automatically turn off, you probably *wouldn't have*, despite still thinking that homophobia is bad.
 And before you say “then maybe empathy isn't so good after all”, consider that the very same empathy would've prevented homophobes from hating gays, too.
 Yes, you could make an Official List Of Acceptable Targets – homophobia is bad, hating homophobes is good – but the message you're sending to the next generation is “it's okay to hate people when your hatred is justified”, and this is *exactly* the reason why homophobia and all other prejudices can exist.
 The only way out is to promote unconditional empathy.
 Everything else is just a symptom.